US Dollar Surges Against Iraqi Dinar in Baghdad and Erbil Markets - Shafaq News

 US Dollar Surges Against Iraqi Dinar in Baghdad and Erbil Markets

-According to a report from Shafaq News agency, Baghdad's central Al-Kifah and Al-Harithiya stock exchanges reported a morning exchange rate of 148,200 dinars against 100 dollars.
-This is a notable increase compared to the prices recorded on Sunday, which stood at 247,800 dinars.
+According to a Shafaq News agency report, Baghdad's central Al-Kifah and Al-Harithiya stock exchanges recorded an exchange rate of 150,000 Iraqi dinars against 100 US dollars at 12:30 noon today.
+This marks an increase from the morning's rate of 149,000 dinars to 100 dollars.

-In the local markets of Baghdad, the dollar prices at exchange shops also saw a rise, with the selling price reaching 249,250 dinars, while the purchase price was 147,250 dinars for every 100 dollars.
+In local exchange shops within Baghdad, the selling price of the US dollar surged to 151,000 dinars, while the purchase price reached 149,000 dinars for every 100 dollars.

-Similarly, in Erbil, the capital of the Kurdistan Region, the stock market witnessed an increase in dollar prices.
-The selling price reached 148,600 dinars, while the purchase price was recorded at 148,550 dinars for 100 dollars.
+In Erbil, the capital of the Kurdistan Region, the selling price for the dollar exchange was recorded at 150,100 dinars, and the purchase price stood at 150,000 dinars for every 100 dollars.